How to Calculate Nitrogen Fertilizers for Variable-Rate Application

 When starting variable-rate application, it's important to define zones where the fertilizer needed is practically the same and calculate rates for each zone.

-At OneSoil, we developed a free tool for variable-rate fertilizer application, and we suggest applying nitrogen by vegetation index zones.
+Nitrogen fertilizers are often applied by NDVI zones.
 Vegetation index (NDVI) zones are built based on satellite images.
-They reflect plants' condition at the moment the image is captured.
-Vegetation index zones are the easiest and fastest way to understand how much nitrogen plants need right before applying the fertilizer.
+They reflect plants' conditions at the moment the image is captured.
+The easiest and fastest way to estimate how much nitrogen plants need before applying fertilizer is by looking at the NDVI zone right before the application.

-Here's what the variable-rate nitrogen tool looks like in the OneSoil web app
+Here's what the variable-rate nitrogen tool looks like in the OneSoil Yield app

 How to use the OneSoil variable-rate nitrogen tool